smattes/concept-docs/docs/variables.md

     - DNS_ENTRY
   default: my-new-dns.example.com
 ```
-Whatever the `MY_NEW_DNS` variable is set to will also be propagated down to all `DNS_ENTRY` values in all stacks added 'under' this config.yaml This also means that any stack inheriting or adding this stack must use `MY_NEW_DNS` because `DNS_ENTRY` effectivly no longer exists (it's been overriden).
+Whatever the `MY_NEW_DNS` variable is set to will also be propagated down to all `DNS_ENTRY` values in all stacks added 'under' this config.yaml This also means that any stack inheriting or adding this stack must use `MY_NEW_DNS` because `DNS_ENTRY` effectively no longer exists (it's been overridden).

 If the `<stack>::` notation is used, the same rules apply, but this time only to the stack(s) it calls out.
 For instance if we change our override property slightly:
 ```